BlazeInferno64/arMath.js/README.md

-To find the modulus of two numbers use `arMath.modulus(a, b)` , where a & b are any two numbers You have to pass in two parameters here, i.e, then dividend and the divisor Let me show you the example:
+To find the modulus of two numbers use `arMath.modulus(a, b)` , where a & b are any two numbers You have to pass in two parameters here, i.e, the dividend and the divisor Let me show you the example:

 ```javascript